luke-grantham-rsa/xdw_file_playback/README.md

 Release Updates:

+Version 3.0: Release Date: 9/22/26
+  - Added a PyQt6 GUI (xdw_pdw_gui.py) that replaces the command line interface.
+This enables browsing for a PDW list .csv, preview PDW/TCDW counts and the raw data before generating anything.
+Enter the output name and comment, and click Generate — no more typing file paths or comments into the terminal.
+  - Added support for multiple ARB waveform segments.
+The value in the 'Pulse Width' column on 'arb' PDW rows now selects which waveform file to use (0, 1, 2, ...).
+The GUI lets you add, remove, and reorder any number of ARB waveform (.wv) files to match.
+  - Renamed xdw_file_playback_v2_3.py to xdw_file_playback.py.
+Running it now launches the GUI directly instead of the old input()-driven CLI flow.

 Version 2.3: Release Date: 2/12/2024
   - Added rffreqlevel option for TCDWs which allows for frequency and level changes with one TCDW.
 Thanks Yale!